rahuljindal1/node-interview-questions/README.md

 How do you create a writable stream in node

-## How do you create a writable stream in node?
+## How do you create a writable stream in Node.js?

 ```javascript
 const { Writable } = require('stream');